 Recommended High School Courses:

-A bachelor’s degree in viticulture, oenology or horticulture is required.
-A master’s degree in viticulture, oenology or horticulture is also often a requirement.
+A bachelor’s degree in viticulture, enology, food science, crop science or a related field is required.
+A master’s degree in one of these areas is often preferred for a viticulturist.